hector6298/deep_super_tracker/README.md

 ## Outline of the repository

 The `tracker` folder, inside `src` is structured as follows:
-- tracker: contains the code for our tracking classes.
+- `tracker`: contains the code for our tracking classes.
-    - abstract_tracker: Base class with boilerplate code for the custom trackers.
+    - `abstract_tracker`: Base class with boilerplate code for the custom trackers.
-    - iou_tracker: Contains two classes of trackers based only on IoU distance.
+    - `iou_tracker`: Contains two classes of trackers based only on IoU distance.
 One using np.nanargmin and the other using linear assignment to assign detections to trackers.
-    - deep_tracker: Contains two classes of trackers using IoU + CNN features.
+    - `deep_tracker`: Contains two classes of trackers using IoU + CNN features.
 One using np.nanargmin and the other using linear assignment to assign detections to trackers.
-    - track: Contains two classes to represent a track.
+    - `track`: Contains two classes to represent a track.
-- detector: Code for object detection
+- `detector`: Code for object detection
-- featurizer: Object to generate feature vectors for the embeddings.
+- `featurizer`: Object to generate feature vectors for the embeddings.
 However, it was not used, but the code might be updated in the future to use this object.

 ## Running the code